SugamShrestha677/Blog-django/README.md

 python manage.py runserver
 ```

-# 4. this is for test
+# 4. this is for test done in class

+# 5. this test was done from home